northbright/Notes/hardware/hikvision/ezviz/turn-off-ezviz-camera-alarm.md

-# Turn Off Yingshiyun Camera Alarm
+# Turn Off Ezviz Camera Alarm

 ## Problem
-* Yingshiyun Camera C4X
+* Ezviz Camera C4X
 * It Alarms when Someone Walk across the Area Monitored by the Camera
 * Need to Turn Off the Alarm